cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/creatures/magic.md

----
-title: Spells, enchantments and other custom effects
+# Spells, enchantments and other custom effects
----

 # Spells